Why Is My Baby Sneezing So Much? Understanding Newborn Congestion

 Jatakarma (Birth Ritual)

 Remember your mother or grandma telling you that when you were born, your dad made you taste honey or ghee on the very first day of your life?
 The tradition is called Jatakarma!
-It celebrates the birth of the baby.
-After the mother, it is the father whom a baby knows the world through.
+This is the first ritual for a newborn baby to celebrate the birth of the baby.
+After the mother, it is the father through whom a baby knows the world.
 A father chants the name of gods or mantras in a baby's ears, promoting positive vibes.
-And the ritual is completed by touching honey or ghee to the baby's lips.
+The ritual is completed by touching honey or ghee to the baby's lips.
 Hence, this signifies the bond between a father and a baby.

 Naamakaran (Name Giving)

-For name-giving, Parents perform a Hawan to proliferate positive and healthy vibes.
-On the auspicious day of Naamkaran, the child dresses in new clothes, and the religious leader prepares a horoscope.
+Naamkaran is one of the most significant Hindu rituals for a newborn baby.
+For the naming ceremony, parents perform a Hawan to promote positive and healthy vibes.
+On the auspicious day of Naamkaran, the child dresses in new baby clothes, and the religious leader prepares a horoscope.
 This tradition is vital for a child's identity because official announcements about the name are made to friends and family.
-The decided name is also whispered in the ear of the child by the father.
+The decided name is also whispered in the child's ear by the father in a few cultures.

 Nishkrmana (The First Outing)